datavaluepeople/dvp-defining-docs/principles.md

     - Why: Because who is in dvp is _the_ most important and defining thing so decisions on who to work with should never affected by external influence.
     - Downside: We have to turn down work if we don't have capacity.
-- Always choose the most tentative low-commitment initial engagement possible:
+- Prolific in our engagements but careful in our commitments:
-    - Why: Engagements with clients/members/people we don't know have a lot of unknowns and thus high risk.
-Making a tentative/low-risk initial engagement is the best way to test if the engagement works.
+    - Why: The combination of the two will help us quickly, and in a low-risk way, find work and people we're stoked about.
-    - Downside: We are slower entering and building engagements.
-Sales is harder if we're less/non-commital.
+    - Downside: We are slower to grow.
+We spend time and energy on "stuff" that isn't necessarily turn into a commitment
 - Partners are equal:
     - Why: We believe ownership is integral to motivation, so we want all partners to have equal ownership.